asadfarooque6/career-path-finder/README.md

-# 🧠 Career Path Finder — AI-Powered Skill & Career Recommendation App
+# 🧠 CareerPath — a Smart Skill & Career Recommender

 **Turn your skills into career growth.**
 Career Path Finder helps users discover the *next best career opportunities* based on their current skills, interests, or job roles — using a **structured recommendation system** backed by **Firebase Firestore**.